The ultimate guide to growing deciduous fruit trees: apples, pears and stonefruit

 Deciduous fruit trees (those that lose their leaves in winter) are sometimes planted in winter as bare root trees when they are dormant.
 Retail nurseries can plant bare root fruit trees into pots or cover the roots with soil or sawdust to keep the roots moist.
 Some nurseries maintain bare root fruit tree areas for their storage prior to sale.
 It is generally a rectangular bed filled with sawdust or loose soil that prevents the trees roots from drying out.
 See video presented by Bonnie Hibbs from Gardeners Notebook HERE

 Soil should be prepared at least 6 weeks before planting.
-Ensure if you are adding animal manures in soil preperation that they are composted and not pure as fresh manure may burn the young trees feeder roots.
+If you are adding animal manures in soil preparation, they are composted and not pure as fresh manure may burn the young trees feeder roots.
 The pH should be between 6.0 and 7.0 for best results.

-All of PlantNet’s trees are root pruned at the time of digging so it is not necessary to prune the roots again when planting.
+All PlantNet’s trees are root pruned when digging, so it is not necessary to prune the roots again when planting.

 - It is important to plant the tree to a depth no greater than where it was planted before it was dug by the nursery.
 This is usually shown by a dirt line on the tree trunk.
 Planting the tree too deep will promote collar rot fungal disease and eventually tree death.

-- Planting fruit trees after winter is also fine as many nurseries stock fruit trees all year round and sell them in pots.
-If purchasing a potted fruit tree after winter it is important not to disturb or tease the roots too much when planting to ensure it will establish quickly.
-All the same rules apply with regard to site selection, planting hole size, planting depth and soil preparation and/or choice of organic soil when planting potted fruit trees.
-Plant the tree so that the potting mix around the tree base from the nurseries pot is just covered by your soil.
+- Planting fruit trees after winter is fine, as many nurseries stock fruit trees all year round and sell them in pots.
+If purchasing a potted fruit tree after winter, it is important not to disturb or tease the roots too much when planting to ensure it will establish quickly.
+Similarly, rules apply concerning site selection, planting hole size, planting depth, and preparation and/or choice of organic soil when planting potted fruit trees.
+Plant the tree so that the potting mix around the tree base from the nursery pot and is just covered by your soil.

-- Remember to stake your dwarf plums, apricots, peaches, nectarines and almond to support the tree as they are prolific bearers.
-The two stake option is best and remember to protect the tree with a piece of soft material or rubber where you tie it.
+- Remember to stake your dwarf plums, apricots, peaches, nectarines and almonds to support the tree as they are prolific bearers.
+The two-stake option is best; remember to protect the tree with a piece of soft material or rubber where you tie it.
 Tomato stakes (1.8m high) are a good option to support your tree.

 - Finish off after planting by mulching the soil surface with cane mulch, barley straw or hay.
 Do not use grass clippings unless extremely well composted.